CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 * <img width="30" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/3083bb74-3978-46af-a25f-4863560abd6d"> **Amazon ElastiCache** is a service that adds caching layers on top of your databases to help improve the read times of common requests.
 It supports two types of data stores: Redis and Memcached.
 * <img width="30" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/4e682c4d-6d97-4e54-992a-8bedaeb9decc"> **Amazon DynamoDB Accelerator (DAX)** is an in-memory cache for DynamoDB.
 It helps improve response times from single-digit milliseconds to microseconds.
 * **AWS Glue** is a fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytic.
+  * The AWS Glue Data Catalog is a central repository to store structural and operational metadata for all your data assets.
+For a given data set, you can store its table definition, physical location, add business relevant attributes, as well as track how this data has changed over time.
 * **Amazon EMR** is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.
 EMR helps creating Hadoop clusters (Big Data) to analyze and process vast amount of data

 </details>